The 7 Stages Of Grief And How They Affect Your Mental Health

 Takeaway

 Loss is one of the most difficult hardships we'll endure.
 The stages of grief may feel out of our control and can release a lot of painful emotions.
-It's helpful to know the signs of grief and have strategies for taking care of yourself.
+Knowing the signs of grief and having strategies for taking care of yourself may be helpful.

 For additional help and support with your concerns